RBWR-Development/dcnpp-manuals/Reactor_operations.md

 ## Reactor trip

 Reactor can trip for many different reasons also a manual trip can be initiated.
 Two types of trips are possible.
 Group trip or full trip.
-In group trip all rods fall down under gravity into the core, while in group trip only shutdown rods are affected.
+In full trip all rods fall down under gravity into the core, while in group trip only shutdown rods are affected.
 After trip rods need to be relatched.

 ## Latching the rods